magic-wormhole/magic-wormhole/docs/api.md

 cards, or repeated sampling of a high-resolution stopwatch are all useful techniques.

-Note that the code is a human-readable string (the python "str" type: so unicode in python3, plain bytes in python2).
+Note that the code is a human-readable string (the python "unicode" type in python2, "str" in python3).

 ## Application Identifier